MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 [!include [banner](../includes/banner.md)]

-Sometimes, when you create a new invoice proposal, you might encounter performance issues as the number of projects and subprojects increase.
+When you create a new invoice proposal you might encounter performance issues as the number of projects and subprojects increase.
 To improve performance, a feature is available that reduces the time needed to create a new invoice proposal for posted project transactions.

 ## Enable project invoice proposal performance enhancement
-To enable project invoice proposal performance enhancement feature, complete the following steps.
+To enable the project invoice proposal performance enhancement feature, complete the following steps.

-1. Go to **Feature management** > **All**, and in the feature list, locate **Project invoice proposal performance enhancement**.
+1. Go to **Feature management** > **All**.
+In the feature list, locate **Project invoice proposal performance enhancement**.
 2. Select **Enable now**.
 3. Refresh your browser, and then create a new invoice proposal.

 ## Turn off project invoice proposal performance enhancement
 Complete the following steps to turn off the project invoice proposal performance enhancement.

-1. Go to **Feature management** > **All**, and in the feature list, locate **Project invoice proposal performance enhancement**.
+1. Go to **Feature management** > **All**.
+In the feature list, locate **Project invoice proposal performance enhancement**.
 2. Select **Disable**.
 3. Refresh your browser.

 > [!NOTE]
-> Invoice proposal performance can't be applied when billing rules are enabled or batch process is running.
+> Invoice proposal performance can't be applied when billing rules are enabled or batch processes are running.